MEF-BDA503/pj-volorhan-1/index.md

 + [Here](files/interesting_examples2.html) is my 5 interesting R examples.

 ## Udacity Progress
-I finished Lesson 3 on the Udacity course.
-I did all the work required and all the quizes.
+I finished first 3 lessons on the Udacity course.
+I did all the work required and all the quizzes.